hughtoomey/comp423-course-notes/docs/tutorials/go-setup.md

 2. Reopen the Project in a VSCode Dev Container<br><br>
         Reopen the project in the container by pressing `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac), typing "Dev Containers: Reopen in Container," and selecting the option.
 This may take a few minutes while the image is downloaded and the requirements are installed.<br>

-    Once your dev container setup completes, close the current terminal tab (trash can), open a new terminal pane within VSCode, and try running go --version to see your dev container is running a recent version of Go without much effort!
+    Once your dev container setup completes, close the current terminal tab (trash can), open a new terminal pane within VSCode, and try running go --version to see your dev container is running a recent version of Go without much effort!<br>
+    Use `go version` in your terminal to confirm that you have a semi recent version of Go installed (go version go1.20.14 linux/amd64 as of Jan/26/2025)
 ## Part 3: Creating your own project
 1. Make a new directory called `hello`
 ```